Planning interventions in a controlled pandemic: the COVID-19 case: Control on hospitalizations and Intensive therapy occupancy

 \section{Control on hospitalizations and Intensive therapy occupancy}

-Recall that, according to the HT strategy, the control variable $\rho(t)$ is directly related to the instantaneous numbers $H(t)$ and $T(t)$ of patients who are currently hospitalized/under intensive therapy.
-This strategy has been largely adopted by many countries, being particularly simple to implement.
+Recall that, according to the HT strategy, the control variable $\rho(t)$ is directly related to the instantaneous numbers $H(t)$ and $T(t)$ of patients who are currently hospitalized or under intensive treatment, respectively.
+Many countries have widely adopted this strategy, being particularly simple to implement.